tiagomarin/Brewdog-Beer-Guide/README.md

 # Brewdog-Beer-Guide
 The BrewDog Beer Guide is a web application for beer lovers, in particular those who like the BrewDog brewery.
+Here you find the details about the beers of that company.

 <br>